keittlab/Birdsong-Source-Separation/README.md

 ## Compute Requirements
 For training new models, it is strongly recommended to have a CUDA-enabled GPU.
 For using pretrained models, a GPU is not required but recommended for faster processing.
+A large amount of RAM is also recommended.
+If the python processes crash, they likely ran out of RAM.

 ## Training
 **Step 1**: Move your raw field recordings into `Data/Raw Recordings`.